charmheroku/metube/README.md

 # metube
-Youtube clone project 🎞⚙🎬 with node.js with custom player, recording video from web cam, user sign up and sign in, e t c.
+Youtube clone project 🎞⚙🎬 with node.js with custom player, recording video from web cam, GitHub API sign up and sign in, e t c.

 Use:
 Node.js,